phseiff/MojiSplit/README.md

 <!-- ![MojiSplit](demo/Title.png) -->
 <img src="demo/Title.png" alt="MojiSplit" width="300px">

-If you ever made an emoji or an emote pack (for example for mastodon, a forum or a messanger) from a stock image sheet containing multiple cliparts, you know how tedious it is:<br/>
+If you ever made an emoji or an emote pack (for example for mastodon, a forum or a messenger) from a stock image sheet containing multiple cliparts, you know how tedious it is:<br/>
 You need to separate all of them from each other (which might be more difficult than just using a rectangle selection tool and cutting if they are somehow entangled);
 you need to crop them all to 512px (or whatever size your system needs);
 and you might need to make their background transparent and not forget to have a 16px (or smth) margin around the image.